-CareSaver avoids companies and/or industries causing environmental or social harm, including animal testing, factory farming or other forms of animal exploitation.
+Pathfinder is an award-winning ethical KiwiSaver plan that strives to avoid companies and/or industries causing environmental or social harm, including cruelty to animals, factory farming, or other forms of animal exploitation.

-1. Go to the Caresaver website to read more
+1. Go to the Pathfinder website to read more

 2. Fill out the form.
-You will need your IRD number as well as a passport or driving licence.
+You will need your IRD number as well as a passport or driving license.

 Commonly asked questions:

 Q. How does my current provider stack up regarding investments in companies involved with animal testing?

 A: Mindful Money is an independent charity on a mission to bring transparency to investing.
 You can visit their Fund Checker to see what your current KiwiSaver is investing in on your behalf, areas of concern can include animal cruelty, human rights abuses, weapons and fossil fuels.